GMAT Ratio And Proportion Questions With Solutions, Download PDF

 Question 33

-1414 pens were distributed equally among students of class VII, VIII, IX and X. Each class consisted of equal number of students.
-If each stuedent got 6 pens and 94 pens remained undistributed, how many students were there in each class ?
+1414 pens were distributed equally among students of classes VII, VIII, IX, and X. Each class consisted of an equal number of students.
+If each student got 6 pens and 94 pens remained undistributed, how many students were there in each class?

 Show Answer